Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Correctness Guarantees

-Given our proposed condition in~\eqref{Con3}, one can conclude that
+Given our proposed condition in~\eqref{Con3-1}, one can conclude that

-By leveraging a similar rationale, it can be shown that under condition~\eqref{Con3}, the functions $\mathcal{S}_i^*$ obtained by solving the SOP in~\eqref{SOP-1} satisfy the upper bound of condition~\eqref{Eq:8_21} across the entire state space.
-Thus, $\mathcal{S}_i^*$ derived from solving the SOP in~\eqref{SOP-1} act as $\delta$-ISS functions for unknown subsystems $\Sigma_i, i \!\in\! \{1, \dots, \mathcal M \!\}$, ensuring correctness guarantees and thereby completing the proof. $ \blacksquare$
+By leveraging a similar rationale, it can be shown that under condition~\eqref{Con3-2}, the functions $\mathcal{S}_i^*$ obtained by solving {$\text{SOP}_\varsigma$ in~\eqref{SOP-1-n}} satisfy the upper bound of condition~\eqref{Eq:8_21} across the entire state space with {$\mu_{\varsigma_{2_i}}^*<0$}.